Douglas Wiebe, PhDAssociate Professor |

 Kalen FlynnThird year PhD student |

 I am a third year doctoral student in the School of Social Policy and Practice.
 I am analyzing data from the Space-Time Adolescent Risk Study to investigate how adolescents’ perceptions of safety varied as a function of the features of their immediate surroundings during daily activities.
 I am also developing a mixed-methods protocol that uses ambulatory monitoring of participants to measure reactions to stressors encountered in the social and built environment.
+I recently accepted a faculty position at the University of Illinois, Chicago.

 Darcy Ellis, MPHSecond year PhD student |